OpenLoadFlow

 Where \(Y\) is the magnitude of the line complex admittance \(\frac{1}{R+jX}\), and \(\Xi\) such that: \(R+jX = \frac{1}{Y}e^{j(\frac{\pi}{2}-\Xi)}\). \(\theta\) satisfies: \(\theta= \Xi - A_i + A_j - \phi_i + \phi_j.\)

-Beware that \(p_{i,j}\) is the power at the exit of bus \(i\).
+Beware that \(p_{i,j}\) is the power that goes out from the bus \(i\).

 Therefore, active and reactive balance equations are expressed as:

-\[P_i^{in} = \sum_{j \in v(i)} p_{i,j}\] \[Q_i^{in} = \sum_{j \in v(i)} q_{i,j}\]
+\[P_i^{in} = \sum_{j \in \delta(i)} p_{i,j}\] \[Q_i^{in} = \sum_{j \in \delta(i)} q_{i,j}\]

-where \(v(i)\) is the set of buses linked to \(i\) in the network graph.
+where \(\delta(i)\) is the set of buses linked to \(i\) in the network graph.

 Other regulation modes